sgzuccaro/Tumbler_Turner/README.md

 # Tumbler_Turner
- This includes all the electrical/mechanical/software required for the turner
+ This Repo includes all the electrical/mechanical/software required for the tumbler turner.

+ # PCB Design
+ The PCB will use an arduino NANO, a a4988 stepper driver